dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-author-controls-for-windows-forms.md

   - "UserControl class [Windows Forms], Windows Forms"
   - "custom controls [Windows Forms], creating" ms.assetid: 7570e982-545b-4c3a-a7c7-55581d313400
+description: Learn how to author controls for Windows Forms by determining the type of control that is needed and the best way to express its functionality.
 ---
 # How to: Author controls for Windows Forms